apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 There are a number of constraints placed on architecture.
 The most important constraint is that you are limited to architectures which you can actually train.
 And of course, if you cannot train a model, you cannot evaluate it.
 Better architectures undoubtedly exist, we just can't train them.

 Stability is the main concern.
-Transformers are exceptionally stable.
+Transformers are rather stable.
 You can backpropagate through them very easily, they train fast and are parallelizable with dense rewards.
 Most importantly, they scale.
 But it's also true that attention has a lot wrong with it.
 Most famously it's `O(n^2)` in context length, transformers are not [recurrence-complete](https://arxiv.org/pdf/2510.06828).
 That is to say, the forward pass of a transformer cannot actually express any function, as it has a finite amount of layers.
-This seems not to be such a big problem in practice, but may be causing us difficulties in scaling context.
+This seems not to be such a big problem in practice.
+But we may be in the early stages of hitting context scaling limits we're not aware of.
+It's not obvious that attention variants can scale cleanly to truly massive contexts in the limit, it might be that you just run out of depth.
 We have no real way of knowing, because we cannot investigate the counterfactual.

 Using first-order optimizers, we must always make a tradeoff between optimal architecture for inference and how practical it is to actually train.
 Transformers currently make the best tradeoff.
-But if we could actually train RNNs, I think there's a solid chance that they'd be the winner, since they're so great to do inference on.

-So what if there were a way to train these architectures that don't exist yet?
-Maybe it could win.
+So that's why we use them.

+But what if there were a way to train these architectures that don't exist yet?
+Maybe there's an architecture out there that's better for long context in the limit.
+It's certainly possible.
+In fact I think it's almost certain.
+Maybe it looks like a transformer, more it looks more like an RNN, maybe it's sparse, maybe an MoE, maybe it's a weird diffusion thing, maybe it's something nobody has come up with yet.
+But I figure it's gotta exist.
+Every time deepseek releases a model they seem to prove that better architectures do exist.

 ### Depth over Width

+In any case, regardless of what a block looks like, I think there's one axis that it makes sense to scale on, and that's depth.

 There is a very good paper called [The Impact of Depth on Compositional Generalization in Transformer Language Models](https://arxiv.org/html/2310.19956).
 They find that: